 Legacy Assessment

-Biden's Angola visit will likely be remembered as the moment the Lobito Corridor became irreversible.
-By making it a presidential priority, visiting personally, and securing the largest DFC loan in history, Biden created a framework of commitment that subsequent administrations would find politically costly to abandon.
+Biden's Angola visit will likely be remembered as the moment the Lobito Corridor became a presidential-level U.S. priority.
+By visiting personally and announcing the up-to-$553 million DFC rail-loan commitment, Biden created a framework of commitment that subsequent administrations would find politically costly to abandon.

 Whether the visit is remembered as the beginning of a genuine partnership that transformed African infrastructure development, or as another in a long series of grand promises that failed to deliver for communities, depends on what happens next.
 The money is committed.
 The question is whether it will be spent wisely, transparently, and with genuine benefit to the people in its path.